Rem01Gaming/encore/website/docs/index.md

 ---
+title: "Encore Tweaks Magisk Module: Special performance module for your device"
+description: "The Encore Tweaks Magisk Module is here to boost your device gaming performance but keeping battery life on normal usage"
 layout: home
-title: Encore Tweaks
-description: Special performance module for your device

 hero:
   name: Encore Tweaks